 John Sanders – Former Information and Development Manager, The Nystagmus Network

-John is is visually impaired and the author of the Northwick stories, one of which has been adapted for the stage by UCAN.
+John is the author of the Northwick stories, one of which has been adapted for the stage by UCAN.

 Owen Williams Director Wales Council of the Blind.

 Owen works to promote and provide a voice for people with sight loss across Wales.